enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 ---
 Hang on to your hats, we're going to write some code and get this app running!
 In this section, we're going to [create our first module](#building-the-app-module), [see how the application is rendered](#rendering-the-app) into the DOM, and [bundle and run the app](#running-the-app).
 Let's get started.

-## Step 0

-You should create a new Enact project before beginning this tutorial.
-See [Enact Development Setup](../../setup/) for more information.
-You can delete `src/views/MainPanel.js` as it will not be used in the tutorial example.

 ## Building the App module

 The main entry point of our application is in `./src/index.js`.
 While you could include all of your code there, what kind of example would you be setting for other programmers?
 Instead, we'll create a new module that will be home to our application component.